peviitor-ro/search-engine/README.md

 # Current designs
 https://www.figma.com/file/ZnxmiUT0MBUvGFv2D3vaZz/Website-designs?node-id=0%3A1

 !
-Please note that the logo is not supposed to have a different background that the landing page photo/ header background, but the used Font (Just Mandrown) was not available when putting together the new designs, so a picture was used insetad as an easy fix.
+The logo is not supposed to have a different background than the landing page photo/ header background, but the used Font (Just Mandrown) was not available when putting together the new designs, so a picture was used instead as an easy fix.

 Documentations - 2021 12 06